Table of Contents

 In broad terms, you could think of security awareness training as making sure that individuals understand and follow certain practices to help ensure the security of an organisation.
 From this perspective, security awareness training has been around practically forever, especially when you consider the need for security in military applications.

 Today, security awareness training emphasises information security, and especially cybersecurity.
 Rapid advances in information technology — and parallel innovations by cybercriminals — mean that employees and other end users need regular, specific training on how to stay safe online and protect their information and that of their employers.

 This article is an introduction to security awareness training and its importance: why organisations use it, how it has evolved over the years, and how it helps to reduce the threat of cyberattacks and other security breaches.
-Finally, we’ll introduce some tools for creating an effective security awareness program.
+Finally, we’ll introduce some tools for creating an effective security awareness programme.

 Why Do Organisations Conduct Security Awareness Training?

 Cybersecurity awareness training has a critical role to play in minimising the serious cybersecurity threats posed to end users by phishing attacks and social engineering.
-Key training topics typically include password management, privacy, email/phishing security, web/internet security, and physical and office security.
+Key training topics typically include password protection, management, privacy, email/phishing security, web/internet security, and physical and office security.

 There’s also a business case to be made for security awareness training, as explored in the Aberdeen Group’s report, Security Awareness Training: Small Investment, Large Reduction in Risk.
 The researchers conducted a workshop with enterprise security leaders to find out why they invest in security awareness and training.
 They found that: